 To qualify, the applicants must meet the following criteria:

-• Be residents of North Carolina and eligible for in-state tuition
+- Be a North Carolina resident for tuition purposes.

-• Complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
-Preference may be given to students with limited financial aid from other programs.
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.

-• Submit an essay stating why they are interested in the life science field of study, their goals once they have completed the course of study, and how the scholarship will help them financially.
+- Submit an essay in 300 words or less explaining your interest in life science field of study, your goals after graduation, and how the scholarship will help you financially.

 For more information, please contact